-R35 million boost to a cement blending company to purchase plant
+R35 million boosts to a cement blending company to purchase plant

 The investment will support 50 direct jobs in Westonaria, South of Johannesburg.

-The growth experienced in the construction industry as evidenced by the emphasis in the infrastructure development drive by government, has led the National Empowerment Fund(NEF) to advance R35 million to Value Cement, a cement blending company.
-The company is black owned and blends, produces and sells cement to a wide range of customers across the country, and has a strong pipeline of customers interested in their products including in the SADC region.
+The growth experienced in the construction industry as evidenced by the emphasis in the infrastructure development drive by the government, has led the National Empowerment Fund(NEF) to advance R35 million to Value Cement, a cement blending company.
+The company is black-owned and blends produce and sells cement to a wide range of customers across the country, and has a strong pipeline of customers interested in their products including in the SADC region.